buddydev/bp-poke/readme.txt

 = How it works:- =

-User visits other users profile and uses poke button.
+User visits other users profile and uses poke button to poke them.

 == Installation ==